Average Salary: $51,300

-For most of them, they have to hustle to snag as many jobs as possible, working 16-hour days on one project just to roll into 17-hour days on the next with little to no rest in between.
+Most DPs just have to hustle to snag as many jobs as possible, working sixteen-hour days on one project just to roll into seventeen-hour days on the next—with little to no rest in between.
 Compounded with the time spent tracking down jobs, interviewing, sprucing up your reel (a video of some of your best work), and networking, there's not much free time at all.